C.O.G.

-C.O.G. is an American comedy-drama film directed and written by Kyle Patrick Alvarez and starring Jonathan Groff.
-The film is based on a David Sedaris short story from his book of collected essays, Naked.
+C.O.G. is a 2013 American comedy drama film directed and written by Kyle Patrick Alvarez and starring Jonathan Groff.
+The film, whose title stands for Child of God, is based on a David Sedaris short story from his book of collected essays, Naked.
 It marks the first time one of Sedaris's stories was adapted for film.
 It co-stars Denis O'Hare, Casey Wilson, Dean Stockwell, Troian Bellisario, and Corey Stoll.
+C.O.G. was filmed on location in Forest Grove, Oregon in October 2012.

 Plot

-Based on David Sedaris' autobiographical short story, C.O.G. (which stands for Child of God) follows Samuel (Jonathan Groff), who attempts to immerse himself in "the real world," and go "off the grid" following his graduation from Yale to work at an apple farm under an alias.
-Out of his element and failing to fit in amongst the town's migrant workers and deeply religious locals, Samuel begins a journey that will take him deep into unfamiliar, awkward, and sometimes humorous territory as he encounters would-be benefactors and friends alike.
+David, a recent Yale graduate, decides to "go off the grid" to work at an apple farm in Oregon, hoping to gain some life experience outside of his privileged upbringing.
+In his new surroundings, he adopts the alias Samuel.
+Out of his element and failing to fit in amongst the town's migrant workers and deeply religious locals, David begins a journey that will take him deep into unfamiliar, awkward, and sometimes humorous territory as he encounters would-be benefactors and friends alike.